thayesx/freehand_clock/tylerhayes_clock/README.md

-# Analog Clock
+# Freehand Clock

-This app is an example of an analog clock.
-It has a light theme and a dark theme, and displays sample weather and location data.
+Freehand is an analog clockface showing the current time in hours, minutes, and seconds, as well as local temperate and weather condition.
+It features two monochromatic color schemes (for light and dark mode), a signature, minimalist look and feel based around bold, curved lines, and a proprietary icon library and numeral typeface, 'Freehand Numeric'.

+Freehand is currently optimized for display on handheld screen sizes.

+Freehand was built for [Flutter Clock Competition](https://flutter.dev/clock) and uses the provided `ClockModel` widget for data on local temperature and weather condition.

 <img src='analog.gif' width='350'>